betterscientificsoftware/PSIP-Tools/ProgressTrackingCards.md

 ### About PTC Scores

 PTC values are meant to be ordinal, not cardinal.
 In other words, the values are not meant to indicate a global calibration of how well a team conducts a certain practices.
 Scores are used within a team to track progress.
 They should not be used to assess practices across teams.

+### PTC Examples

+[Coverage Testing Practices:](PTCs/CoverageTestingPractices.jpg)[PPTX Source](src/PTCs/CoverageTestingPractices.pptx) This sample card can be used as a template for a team wanting to improve the fraction of its code that is tested.
+Statements should be customized and made precise for the team's goals.